vanderzago/algamoney-api/README.md

 * Mostrar numero de linhas e trocar tab por espaço:
  Window → Preferences → General → Editors → Text Editors → Show line numbers/Insert space in tab

+* Alterando o java de jre para jdk
+On your Eclipse IDE, go into Window > Preferences > Java > Installed JREs > and check your installed JREs.
+You should have an entry with a JDK there.
+Select the Execution Env as show below.
+Click OK
+Then Right-Click on your Project -> Maven -> Update Project

 ## 3.8.
 Validando atributos desconhecidos
 Jackson
 * biblioteca q converte objetos java em json e vice-versa